-These stylish and environmentally friendly products can be stained and finished in several different paints, so whether you want a simple varnish or a colour to match your living space, you can achieve the look you want thanks to simple customisation.
+These stylish and environmentally friendly products can be stained and finished in several different paints, so whether you want a timeless and elegant look of a simple varnish, or a colour to match your living space, you can achieve the look you want thanks to simple customisation.

-If you’re looking for a traditional, natural-looking door, you really can’t go wrong with timber folding doors.
+If you’re looking for a traditional, natural-looking wooden bifold door, you really can’t go wrong with timber folding doors.
 Complete with slim sight lines and made of robust timber, they’ll no doubt bring a touch of warmth to any room.

 In fact, timber bifold doors are an incredibly popular choice in coastal locations as external doors and are commonly used as internal wooden bifold doors for cordoning off the conservatory from the main household.

 Where Are Hardwood Bifold Doors Used?

-Folding timber doors are an attractive and versatile addition to any living space, whether you live in a traditional charming country cottage or new builds that are in need of a stylish new entranceway.
+Folding timber doors are an attractive and versatile addition to any living space, whether you live in a traditional charming country cottage or a new build that is in need of a stylish new entranceway.

-They’re often used as an entrance out into gardens, decking, courtyards and other open spaces.
-Its gorgeous wooden frame adds a rustic, natural feel, while the glass window panels allow light to flood in – your room definitely won’t be short of natural light.
+Wooden bifold doors are often used as an entrance out into gardens, decking, courtyards and other open spaces.
+Its gorgeous wooden frame adds a rustic, natural feel, while the double glazed glass window panels allow light to flood in – your room definitely won’t be short of natural light.

 Perhaps you live in a rural or coastal spot and want to take in the spectacular scenery without compromising square footage in the living area.
 In which case, these external bifold doors are a truly winning choice.